Patriack/GoToTag/README.md

 Requested enhancements and potential bugs should be submited as [GitHub issues](https://github.com/GoToTags/GoToTags-NET/issues) in this project.

 ## Technical Support
-Technical support is provided to customers with an active license.Please [contact us](https://gototags.com/contact/) and provide your license id.
+Technical support is provided to customers with an active license.
+Please [contact us](https://gototags.com/contact/) and provide your license id along with your technical questions.